 Here’s what other industry experts had to say.

 “Applying for Medicare is highly complicated by the deluge of marketing that comes from Medicare Advantage plans beginning months before eligibility.
 The plan marketing is not balanced with solid information about traditional Medicare, an option that may fit prospective enrollees better than managed care.” – William A. Dombi – President of the National Association for Home Care & Hospice

 Having some additional coverage allows the beneficiary to minimize financial risk.
-With traditional Medicare only, there is no out of pocket maximum, leaving beneficiaries underinsured.
+With Medicare only, there is no out of pocket maximum, leaving people underinsured.

 “Most seniors and their family members find the complexity and nuances of applying for Medicare very challenging.
 Don’t try to do it alone!
 Pennsylvania offers a program called APPRISE, which is free health insurance counseling designed to help older Pennsylvanians with Medicare.

 I’d highly recommend seniors and families find a reputable expert partner like an APPRISE counselor (or whatever comparable program/resource person would be available in your state of residence) to walk them through the application process.” – Michelle Seitzer – Caregiving Advice